Take advantages of the Forex opportunities.

-History of GBP/USD
+History of GBPUSD Trading

 The GBP USD has an interesting history, as it represents currencies that have, at different times in history, been the world’s de facto reserve currency.
 It is Britain that colonized the United States, and the pound sterling dominated world finance before World War 1 erupted in 1914, with over 60% of global debt held in the currency.
 The US dollar later caught up with the pound in the 1920s, and by 1944, in tandem with the global implementation of the Bretton Woods monetary system, the British pound became pegged to the US dollar.
 It was not until the dissolution of the system in 1971 that currencies began floating freely against each other in the markets.

 Currently, the US dollar is the currency most held in reserve around the world.
 The pound comes in third, just behind the euro (EUR).
-The GBP/USD has always been referred to as Cable, referencing the first transatlantic communication cable that connects the UK and US, and which was used to transmit exchange rates between the countries.
+The GBPUSD trading has always been referred to as Cable, referencing the first transatlantic communication cable that connects the UK and US, and which was used to transmit exchange rates between the countries.

-Highs and Lows
+GBP/USD Highs and Lows

-Since the GBP/USD started trading, it has had major highlights in its history.
-In 1992, on 16 September, a day referred to as the Black Wednesday, the GBP-USD tanked 25% as Britain left the European Exchange Rate Mechanism.
+Since the GBP-USD started trading, it has had major highlights in its history.
+In 1992, on 16 September, a day referred to as the Black Wednesday, the GBP USD tanked 25% as Britain left the European Exchange Rate Mechanism.